alt-shreya/forage-lyft-starter-repo/README.md

 ## What I Knew Going In
 Before starting the project, I had written code for my own projects and was familiar with Python, version control, and the regrets of having to deal with messy code.

-Granted, a lot of it was written by me.
+Granted, a lot of the aforementioned messy code was written by me.

 ![I'm not easy to manage](assets/the_manager.jpg)
 But I am always looking for ways to improve my coding skills and get real world experience from "real" Python projects.
 That's why this virtual experience by Lyft was a valuable one.